aldelaro5/Bug-Fables-Save-Editor/README.md

 ## Special Thanks
 I would like to thank everyone from Moonsprout Games for making this amazing game as it brought inspiration to me and to everyone in the community it sparked.

+Small thanks to [Cyawn](https://github.com/Cyan627) for the proofreading of the flag descriptions and this README.